 The Khan Of The White Donkey

 Situated at the edge of the HaMa'ayan HaRadum Square, in the heart of the Artists Quarter, the Khan of the White Donkey (Khan Hahamor Halavan) is one of the three oldest buildings in Safed.
-The Khan has been lovingly restored over the last two years and provides the Center for Healthy Living with a homebase and is also available for hire as a venue.
+The Khan has been lovingly restored over the last two years and offers a great avenue for musical performances and other cultural activities.

 The Building